UAE: Does increase in dirham-peso exchange rates mean higher remittances?

 “The concept of ‘money illusion’ highlights the disparity between nominal wage increase and actual purchasing power, and it plays a significant role in how people perceive their economic well-being,” added the management professor, who recently released his third book titled, ‘Emerging Innovation: Business Transformation in the New Normal’.

-“This illusion can lead to a false sense of financial security, as the real value of their income remains unchanged or even decreases,” he underscored.
+“This illusion can lead to a false sense of financial security, as the real value of their income remains unchanged or even decreases,” he said.

+Sergio said having a high exchange rate is not the answer to improving the lot of expat workers.

 Sergio recommended: “To mitigate the effects of ‘money illusion’, governments and policymakers need to focus on controlling inflation and ensuring that wage increase keeps pace with or exceeds the rise in living costs.”